Runners of the Month

 NRC: Any hobbies?

-NRC: Favorite thing about winter?
+NRC: Favorite thing about summer?